Locations:

 • In general, early-stage cancer is more likely to go into remission than advanced cancer (metastatic cancer) that’s grown or spread beyond the original tumor.

 • There are more than 100 types of cancer, each responding to treatment in different ways.
-In general, it’s more difficult to obtain and maintain remission for fast-growing (aggressive) cancer.
+It’s usually more difficult to have or maintain remission for fast-growing (aggressive) cancer.

-That depends on the type of cancer.
-Thanks to newer cancer treatments, some but not all advanced cancers (Stage IV cancer) may go into partial or complete remission.
-If you have a form of advanced cancer, ask your oncologist what you can expect.
+• Newer cancer treatments can put some (but not all) Stage IV cancers into partial or complete remission.
+If you have a form of advanced cancer, ask your oncologist what to expect.

 How long does remission last?

 Cancer can remain in remission for months or years.
-Remission times vary, depending on factors such as cancer type, stage and how the cancer responded to initial treatment.
+Remission times vary, depending on factors like cancer type, stage and how the cancer responded to initial treatment.

 Why does cancer come back after going into remission?

-Cancer may come back (recur) if cancer treatment doesn’t eliminate all cancer cells.
+Cancer may come back (recur) if cancer treatment doesn’t get rid of all cancer cells.
 Sometimes, cancer cells that are too small to see with the naked eye may start growing and spreading.
 Other times, cancer may come back because it finds ways to grow despite treatment.

 Can recurrent cancer go back into remission?